-Start by washing in hot soapy water (this is the ONLY time you will EVER use soap on your cast iron), rinse it well, and put it upside down in the oven, set to 200 degrees F or less, to dry completely.
+Start by washing in hot soapy water (this is the only time you will ever use soap on your cast iron), rinse it well, and put it upside down in the oven, set to 200 degrees or less, to dry completely.
 If your pan is now a dull gray all over, you can move onto the actual seasoning process (below).
-If there are patches of rust or cooked-on gook of indeterminable origin, grab some steel wool or a wire brush.
-For really stubborn greasy residues, try covering them with this natural oven cleaner and let it do the work.
+If there are patches of rust or cooked-on gook of indeterminable origin, grab some steel wool or a wire brush and start scrubbing.
+For really stubborn greasy residues, try covering them with a natural oven cleaner and let it do the work.
+The lye in the oven cleaner will eat through all that nasty burned-on gunk—but be careful because it will also eat through surfaces, thin plastic, aluminum, and skin.
+Wear rubber gloves and consider placing your cast iron in the oven while it soaks for safety.
+You may need to leave the cleaner on for up to several days for really icky pans.
+For rust, submerge your cast iron in a solution of equal parts white vinegar and water for an hour or more.
+Check on it periodically and lightly scrub the rusty spots until they are all gone.

-There are dozens of strongly held views on the "right" way to season cast iron, but they all boil down to this: Apply a very, very thin coating of an edible fat or oil (grass-fed lard, olive oil, or even duck fat) to all surfaces of the item, including the underside, handle, and sides of the pan.
-Wipe off any excess, then bake it in a moderate (300- to 350-degree F) oven for a few hours, allow it to cool, and repeat a few times until it starts to turn an even or speckled brown.
-It is simple to do it right, but you just have to be patient.
+Once you have successfully stripped your pan, it's time to season.
+There are dozens of strongly held views on the "right" way to season cast iron, but they all boil down to this: Apply a very, very thin coating of an edible fat or oil (lard, any vegetable oil, or even duck fat) to all surfaces of the item, including the underside, handle, and sides of the pan.
+Wipe off any excess, then bake it in a moderate (300- to 350-degree) oven for a few hours, allow it to cool, and repeat a few times until it starts to turn an even or speckled brown.
+It is simple to do it right, but you have to be patient.
 Globbing on a thick coating and baking once will not achieve good seasoning, and doing so will leave you with a sticky, gooey, gloppy layer and you'll have to start over.

 Stick to frying or cooking in oil and fat the first few times you use your cookware to keep the seasoning process going.